$9.9M Mansion Sale Highlights Importance of Same-Sex Prenups

 Why a Same-Sex Prenuptial Agreement Is Important

-Michael Whitmarsh at Whitmarsh Family Law, PC ha been providing family law services in the Los Angeles area since 2008.
-Our firm offers a variety of services including ensuring that couples are provided with legally binding and fair same sex prenuptial agreements.
+Michael Whitmarsh at WHITMARSH FAMILY LAW, PC has been providing divorce law services in the Los Angeles area since 2008.
+Our Family Law Firm in Los Angeles, CA offers a variety of services including ensuring that couples are provided with legally binding and fair same-sex prenuptial agreements in Los Angeles.

 To speak to an experienced family law attorney today, please call (310) 552-3505.